purp/karaoke/README.md

 ## KARAOKE QUEUE

 This karaoke web app can run on a laptop computer casting video to a screen via chromecast and audio to a karaoke speaker using bluetooth.
-Users can login with the karaoke host's login information to add songs to the queue from their mobile devices.
+Users can login from their mobile devices with the karaoke host's login information to add songs to the queue.

 ## Description